nano-o/streamlet/README.md

 Note that this style of reduction is well-known and was used by [Dwork, Lynch, and Stockmeyer](https://groups.csail.mit.edu/tds/papers/Lynch/jacm88.pdf) in 1984 in order to simplify reasoning about their algorithms.
 Several recent frameworks use this type of reduction to help engineers design and verify their algorithms.
-For example, [PSync](https://github.com/dzufferey/psync) provides a programming language to develop consensus algorithms directly in a model similar to the deterministic-scheduler model and an efficient runtime system to deploy such algorithms.
+For example, [PSync](https://github.com/dzufferey/psync) provides a programming language to develop consensus algorithms directly in a model somewhat similar to the sequential model we used, and an efficient runtime system to deploy such algorithms.
 We have taken a rather ad-hoc and informally justified approach to our sequentialization of Streamlet.
 In contrast, methods such as [inductive sequentialization](https://bkragl.github.io/papers/pldi2020.pdf), supported by the [Civl verifier](https://civl-verifier.github.io/), offer a principled approach to applying such reductions.

 ### Expressing the liveness property